B & D Burgers

 209 West Congress Street

 According to two recent stories from Savannah ABC affiliate, WJCL, the B&D Burgers location on West Congress Street, well inside the large Savannah Historic District, may have some spirits lingering about it premises.
-The Savannah Historic District, which has—in addition to being listed on the National Register of Historic Places—been deemed a National Historic Landmark District, a recognition afforded to only around 2,500 sites in the national and even fewer historic districts.
+The Savannah Historic District is a National Historic Landmark District, a recognition afforded to only around 2,500 sites in the nation, and even fewer historic districts.

 - Colwell, Josh.
 “B&D Burgers Ghost Hunt.”
 WJCL.
 1 May 2013.

 - Colwell, Josh.
 “Ghost Busters Anyone?”
 WJCL.
 30 April 2013.

 - Squares of Savannah.
 Wikipedia, the Free Encyclopedia.
 Accessed 2 May 2013.